Tokyo Travel Tip | Ikebukuro

 There are local shops and small boutiques to be found in Ikebukuro, but first and foremost it is a department store paradise.
 Right on top of Ikebukuro Station you will find the twin shopping centers Tobu and Seibu.

 Both these department stores have amazing delicacy «food markets» located near the underground station exit.
-We do not have this concept where I come from, but just imagine an endless sea of freshly prepared dinner foods, cakes and all imaginable treats you could ever want.
+We don't have this concept where I come from, but just imagine an endless sea of freshly prepared dinner foods, cakes, and all imaginable treats you could ever want.